-Course Credits Verified Credits Notes <input type="checkbox"/> Math 3 1 Courses shall include at least two different course selections from among Algebra 1, Geometry, Algebra Functions and Data Analysis, Algebra 2, or other mathematics courses above the level of Algebra 2. <input type="checkbox"/> Science 3 1 Courses completed to satisfy this requirement shall include course selection from at least two different Science disciplines: Earth Sciences, Biology, Chemistry, or Physics, or completion of the sequence of Science courses required for the International Baccalaureate Diploma and shall include interdisciplinary courses that incorporate Standards of Learning (SOL) content from multiple academic areas. <input type="checkbox"/> History and Social Science 3 1 Courses shall include U.S. and Virginia History, U.S. and Virginia Government, and one of the following: World History to 1500 and World History from 1500. <input type="checkbox"/> Health and Physical Education 2 Courses shall include Health and Physical Education 1 and 2.
-First Aid, CPR, and AED Training Students will meet the First Aid, CPR, and AED Training requirement while enrolled in Health and Physical Education 1 in Prince William County Public Schools. <input type="checkbox"/> Economics/Personal Finance (Virtual course component included) 1 Students will meet the virtual course graduation requirement after taking and passing this course in Prince William County Public Schools. <input type="checkbox"/> Electives 6 Students can satisfy the sequential elective requirement with any two credits that demonstrate a progression in the study of a specific field (not two introductory courses) from any discipline.
+Course Credits Verified Credits Notes <input type="checkbox"/> Math 3 1 Courses shall include at least two different course selections from among Algebra 1, Geometry, Algebra Functions and Data Analysis, Algebra 2, or other mathematics courses approved by the board to satisfy this requirement.
+AP Computer Science A or IB Computer Science course credit earned by students may be considered a mathematics course credit. <input type="checkbox"/> Science 3 1 Courses completed to satisfy this requirement shall include course selection from at least two different Science disciplines: Earth Sciences, Biology, Chemistry, or Physics, or completion of the sequence of Science courses required for the International Baccalaureate Diploma and shall include interdisciplinary courses that incorporate Standards of Learning (SOL) content from multiple academic areas. <input type="checkbox"/> History and Social Science 3 1 Courses shall include U.S. and Virginia History, U.S. and Virginia Government, and one of the following: World History to 1500 and World History from 1500. <input type="checkbox"/> Health and Physical Education 2 Courses shall include Health and Physical Education 1 and 2.
+Students who participate in the JROTC program have the option of an alternate health and physical education sequence.
+First Aid, CPR, and AED Training Students will meet the First Aid, CPR, and AED Training requirement while enrolled in Health and Physical Education 1 in Prince William County Public Schools. <input type="checkbox"/> Economics/Personal Finance (Virtual course component included) 1 Students will meet the virtual course graduation requirement after taking and passing this or an approved equivalent course in Prince William County Public Schools. <input type="checkbox"/> Electives 6 Students can satisfy the sequential elective requirement with any two credits that demonstrate a progression in the study of a specific field (not two introductory courses) from any discipline.
 The two sequential electives may be in any discipline as long as the courses are not specifically required for graduation in 8VAC20-131-51 of the standards.
 Students may take the focused sequence of elective courses in consecutive years or any two years of high school.
-In addition to the two required sequential elective credits, students will need to satisfy the CTE/Visual and Performing Arts/World Language requirement by taking any of the following combinations: • One CTE credit and one Visual and Performing Arts credit.• One CTE credit and one World Language credit.• One Visual and Performing Arts credit and one World Language credit.• Two CTE credits.• Two Visual and Performing Arts credits. <input type="checkbox"/> Other Requirements CTE Credentialing Exam: Students must take and pass a Career and Technical Education credentialing exam that has been approved by the Virginia Board of Education Or Take one advanced course during their high school career.
+In addition to the two required sequential elective credits, students will need to satisfy the CTE/Visual and Performing Arts/World Language requirement by taking any of the following combinations: • One CTE credit and one Visual and Performing Arts credit. • One CTE credit and one World Language credit. • One Visual and Performing Arts credit and one World Language credit. • Two CTE credits. • Two Visual and Performing Arts credits. <input type="checkbox"/> Other Requirements CTE Credentialing Exam: Students must take and pass a Career and Technical Education credentialing exam that has been approved by the Virginia Board of Education Or Take one advanced course during their high school career.
 An advanced course can be defined as any AP/Advanced, IB/Pre-IB, AICE/IGSCE course, or dual enrollment.
 Or Participate in a High-Quality Work-Based Learning experience as defined by the Virginia Department of Education.